By Gene Wolf, NJ chapter of SCORE, Chairman of Monmouth

-When you are seeking to finance for your business, it is critical that you avoid under capitalizing, Gene says.
-Whether you’re seeking money from a bank, crowd funding or a friend or family member, it’s important that you plan for having enough resources to carry yourself over your start-up operation costs.
+When you are seeking to finance your business, it is critical that you avoid under capitalizing, Gene says.
+Whether you’re seeking money from a bank, crowdfunding, or a friend or family member, it’s important that you plan for having enough resources to carry yourself over your start-up operation costs.
 “Your financiers want you to succeed, and if you don’t seek enough money you’re doing yourself and your business a disservice,” Gene says.
 He suggests looking at your cash flow and making sure it is solid enough to carry your business through a recession, weather-related dips in business, or major events like Superstorm Sandy.

 Gene also offers up some questions for small business owners to ask themselves when thinking about.

 - Do you truly understand your market?

 - Do you recognize the needs of your market?
 Are you staying ahead of those needs?